Fixed point theorems for groups acting on non-positively curved manifolds: preliminaries

-\begin {rem} \begin {enumerate} \item The map defined by $x_{i,j}(r) \mapsto e_{i,j}(r)$ ($e_{i,j}(r)$ is the elementary matrix with $1$ on the diagonal, $r$ in the $(i,j)$ place and $0$ elsewhere) can be extended to a surjection map: $\phi :St_n(R) \rightarrow EL_n(R)$ on the group generated by elementary matrices.
+\begin {rem} \begin {enumerate} \item The map defined by $x_{i,j}(r) \mapsto e_{i,j}(r)$ ($e_{i,j}(r)$ is the elementary matrix with $1$ on the diagonal, $r$ in the $(i,j)$ place and $0$ elsewhere) can be extended to a surjection: $\phi :St_n(R) \rightarrow EL_n(R)$ to the normal group generated by elementary matrices.
 If $R$ is commutative there is a natural definition of determinant and $EL_n(R)$ is a subgroup of $SL_n(R)$ (the kernel of the determinant map). \item This is related to Algebraic K-Theory.
 The quotient

 is denoted as $SK_1(n,R)$.
 Further the kernel of $\phi$ is closely related to $K_2(R)$ (it is a subgroup of $K_2(R)$). \end {enumerate} \end{rem} \begin {exam} When $R=\BZ$ and $n \ge3$ this becomes very explicit: \begin {enumerate} \item It is easy to verify that any matrix in $SL_n(\BZ)$ can be written as a product of elements of $EL_n(\BZ)$ hence $SK_1(n,\BZ)$ is trivial. \item $K_2$ however is not trivial.
 For example